Content 1100 styling change to allow custom header

 External monitoring by our regulators

-The regulatory environment continues to evolve and change.
-We continue to scan the horizon and prepare the firm for incoming regulatory changes.
-In particular, we continue to engage and work with the FRC to help shape the future for a profession that produces high-quality audits and acts in the public interest.
+The regulatory environment continues to evolve.
+Accordingly, we continually scan the horizon and prepare the firm for incoming regulatory changes.
+In particular, we continue to engage and work with the FRC to help shape the future for a profession that is attractive and retains skilled professionals who produce high-quality audits, acting in the public interest.

-The results from the FRC and ICAEW inspections together with the results of our own internal monitoring programme, and those of any other regulator including the Public Company Accounting Oversight Board (PCAOB) in the US, provide an overview of our performance of quality engagements.
-In addition, the FRC’s Audit Firm Supervision (AFS) and Audit Market Supervision (AMS) teams perform inspections, reviews and deep dives into our firm-wide and audit-wide policies and procedures.
-The results of this work are shared with us throughout the year and the findings are published annually in our Audit Quality Inspection and Supervision report.
+The results from the FRC’s Audit Quality Review (AQR) inspection, as well as the ICAEW’s annual inspection, together with the results of our own internal monitoring programme, and those of any other regulator including the Public Company Accounting Oversight Board (PCAOB) in the US, provide an overview of our performance of quality engagements.
+In addition, the FRC’s Audit Market Supervision (AMS) team assesses the firm’s ongoing design and operation of our Systems of Quality Management (SoQM).
+The FRC’s Audit Firm Supervision (AFS) team is responsible for the overall supervision of Public Interest Entity (PIE) audit firms, drawing together the results of work undertaken by the AMS and AQR as well as other areas of the FRC.

 Audit quality is our number one priority, and we value the constructive input and challenge from the FRC through their inspection and supervision process.
 We continue to work closely with the FRC to understand their identified areas of good practice, and importantly where we need to continue to focus to ensure that we build trust and confidence in our profession and the markets.